perlun/perlun.eu.org/_i18n/en/_posts/2017-08-24-debugging-hard-to-reproduce-ruby-memory-leaks.md

 ## Trying to figure out whether the leak is in Ruby code or a C extension

-An important piece of information I learned when analyzing the Mongo leak mentioned earlier in this post was ObjectSpace tracing (via [Sam Safrron's blog post](https://samsaffron.com/archive/2015/03/31/debugging-memory-leaks-in-ruby)) and heap dumping in Ruby.
+An important piece of information I learned when analyzing the Mongo leak mentioned earlier in this post was ObjectSpace tracing (via [Sam Saffron's blog post](https://samsaffron.com/archive/2015/03/31/debugging-memory-leaks-in-ruby)) and heap dumping in Ruby.
 I added a `.rb` resource in my application that would start the tracing:

 ```ruby